Elevation: 6,460 ft

 West Ridge, Class 2

 From the summit, descend the meandering, up-and-down west ridge to reach a shoulder that drops steeply west to a road junction in the canyon below.
 This shoulder is mostly easy scrub and broken rock.
 There is some sagebrush and brush as you approach the road junction.
 The road junction is in the middle of a fork in the canyon.
-This is the low point between Peak 6460 and Peak 6683 and concludes the first leg of today’s 2-peak adventure.
+This is the low point between Peak 6460 and Peak 6683 and concludes the first leg of today’s two-peak adventure.
 The 2-track road heading south down the canyon leads to the road junction from whence this journey began.